CDCgov/mira-oxide/docs/nf_status_readme.md

 ## Overview

 `nf-status` is a command-line tool that monitors and visualizes the progress of MIRA-NF (Nextflow) pipeline runs.
-It parses Nextflow log files and samplesheets to generate comprehensive status reports in both detailed table and visual dashboard formats.
+It parses Nextflow log files and samplesheets to generate an interactive visual progress dashboard.

 ## Features

 - **Real-time Status Tracking**: Monitor process completion, running tasks, errors, and staged processes
-- **Multi-format Output**: Generate detailed HTML tables and visual progress dashboards
+- **Visual Progress Dashboard**: Interactive HTML dashboard with collapsible process cards
+- **Pipeline Overview**: High-level statistics showing total samples, completion status, and runtime
+- **Sample-level Granularity**: View detailed status for each sample across all pipeline processes
 - **Runtime Analytics**: Track individual process runtimes and total workflow duration
-- **Sample-level Granularity**: View status for each sample across all pipeline processes
-- **Interactive Visualizations**: Hover over cells to see detailed runtime information
+- **Auto-collapse Completed Processes**: Processes that are 100% completed automatically collapse for cleaner view
 - **Flexible Output Options**: Write to files or pipe to stdout

 ## Usage